Nyamko Sabuni

 Nyamko Ana Sabuni (born 31 March 1969) is a Swedish politician who was Leader of the Liberals between June 2019 and April 2022.
 She previously served as Minister for Integration from 2006 to 2010 and as Minister for Gender Equality from 2006 to 2013 in the Swedish government.
 A member of the Liberal Party, Sabuni was elected a Member of Parliament in 2002.
-Sabuni made history in June 2019, by becoming the first party leader in the Swedish parliament coming from an ethnic minority and the first party leader of a refugee background.
+Sabuni made history in June 2019 by becoming the first party leader in the Swedish parliament coming from an ethnic minority and the first party leader of a refugee background.
 In April 2022, Sabuni resigned as party leader.

 Personal life

-Nyamko Sabuni was born in Bujumbura in Burundi where her father, a left-wing politician from Zaire, lived in exile.
-Sabuni's father is a Christian while her mother is a Muslim.
+Nyamko Sabuni was born in Bujumbura in Burundi, where her father, a left-wing politician from Zaire, lived in exile.
+Sabuni's father is a Christian, while her mother is a Muslim.
 The family obtained political asylum in Sweden in 1981 and Sabuni grew up in Kungsängen, north of Stockholm.
 She studied law at Uppsala University, migration policy at Mälardalen University College in Eskilstuna, and information and media communications at Berghs School of Communication in Stockholm.

-She was married from 2004 to 2012 and has twin boys, Joel and Michee from that marriage.
+She was married from 2004 to 2012 and has twin sons from that marriage.
 She has described herself as non-religious.

 Political career

 Sabuni was a member of board of the Liberal Youth of Sweden from 1996 to 1998.
 She has cited the murder of Ivorian refugee Gerard Gbeyo, committed by a Swedish neo-Nazi in the town of Klippan in 1995, as one of the reasons she became involved in politics.

-Shortly after she was elected into office she made a publicized decision to withdraw funding for the organization Centrum mot rasism, where her uncle Mkyabela Sabuni was a director.
+Shortly after she was elected into office, she made a publicized decision to withdraw funding for the organization Centrum mot rasism, where her uncle Mkyabela Sabuni was a director.

-In a 17 July 2006, opinion letter published in the Swedish newspaper Expressen, Sabuni called for mandatory gynecological examinations of all schoolgirls in order to prevent genital mutilation.
+In a 17 July 2006 opinion letter published in the Swedish newspaper Expressen, Sabuni called for mandatory gynecological examinations of all schoolgirls in order to prevent genital mutilation.
 She has proposed a ban on hijab for girls under 15 and also advocated the inclusion of honor killings as an independent category within the Swedish criminal code.
 In July 2006, her book Flickorna vi sviker ("The Girls We Let Down"), about women in Sweden living under the threat of honor violence, was published.

 Sabuni states that practicing Muslims who live by the Qur'an "limit their own opportunities".
-She suggests that practices such as praying five times a day, or questioning music marginalize Muslims.
+She suggests that practices such as praying five times a day or questioning music, marginalize Muslims.